OWASP/www-project-modsecurity/tab_cves.md

 ### Acknowledgements

 The OWASP ModSecurity team thanks the wider OWASP CRS team for their patience.
 Unfortunately, this fix took far longer than it should.
 We also thank Trustwave Spiderlabs, namely Martin Vierula, for the patch for this issue and the support with the release process.
 Harold Blankenship from OWASP Headquarters overlooked the transfer of ModSecurity and helped with the timely setup of a new OWASP project and GitHub organization.
 The OWASP project committee around Björn Kimminich fast tracked OWASP ModSecurity to production level.
 And finally NCSC-CH that supported us with the CVE process substantially.
 More than anything, Open Source Software is a team effort.
 Thank you all.

+### Links

+* [Blog Post](https://blog.sicuranext.com/modsecurity-path-confusion-bugs-bypass/) explaining the situation where ModSecurity v2 installations may be affected by a similar problem.